-Arab League to meet over Israel’s annexation plans
+Arab League to meet urgently over Israel’s plans to annex West Bank

 The Arab League said on Monday that it will convene an urgent virtual meeting this week to discuss how to galvanise opposition to Israeli plans to annex parts of the occupied West Bank.